mittelmark/tmdoc/README.md

 ## Description

 The package  tmdoc  provides a command to evaluate  embedded  Tcl code in code chunks within documents of Markup languages like Markdown and LaTeX and add the resulting output to the document for creating dynamic documents, a technique as well known as literate programming.
 The latter uses Tcllib's Markdown package.
-The embedded Tcl code starts with tri backticks and a language marker like this:
+The embedded Tcl code starts with tri backticks and a language marker like this ((replace single ticks with backticks):

 ```
     '''{.tcl}